AgnostiqHQ/covalent/doc/source/api/executors/awsbraket.rst

 This executor uses `Docker <https://www.docker.com/>`_ to build an image containing the function code to be executed on Braket locally on the user's machine and uploads it to the provided container registry.
 Following the image update, a ``braket job`` is created with the image as a template.
-The job uploads the result to the S3 bucket specified by the user which the executor then parses to retrive the result object.
+The job uploads the result to the S3 bucket specified by the user which the executor then parses to retrieve the result object.

 This executor plugin can be installed locally via ``pip``